GabrielGiliotti/python-codes/README.md

 Welcome to my repository.

-Enjoy the solutions codes from URI Judge site and another problems.
+Enjoy the solutions codes from URI Judge site and another problems solved.
 Observations, tips and helps is welcome as well.